Module 21 − Test Methods and Practices

 Fire Control Technician (M) 3 & 2, NAVEDTRA 10209-A, Naval Education Training and Program Development Center,

-NEETS, Module 16, Introduction to Test Equipment, NAVEDTRA 172-16-00-84, Naval Education and Training Professional Development and Technology Center, Pensacola, Fla., 1984.
+NEETS, Module 16, Introduction to Test Equipment, NAVEDTRA 172-16-00-84, Naval Education and Training

-A-1.
-A bridge circuit is balanced when the opposite legs of the comparing and measuring circuits
+A-1. a bridge circuit is balanced when the opposite legs of the comparing and measuring circuits

 A-2.
 The capacitive and inductive characteristics of the test leads.